 Experience and qualifications of our lawyers providing probate services:

-Please click on the links to see the full biography and qualifications of our lawyers, both of whom hold further qualifications aside from being legally qualified that give them additional experience and knowledge of estate administration work.
+Please click here to see the full biographies and qualifications of our specialist lawyers, most of whom hold further qualifications, aside from being legally qualified, that give them additional experience and knowledge of estate administration work.

 At Excello Law, our ethos is for clients to deal with senior lawyers direct, providing a more personal service with a lawyer with detailed knowledge of their particular matter.